Trashcan69/Trashcan69/README.md

 - 👋 Hi, I’m @Trashcan69
 - 👀 I’m interested in learning all about hardware, linux and playing my instruments.
 - 🌱 I’m currently learning...
-I should do it.
+I should do...
 - 💞️ I’m looking to collaborate on projects where I can help.
 - 📫 How to reach me: Marcel.Jueling@gmx.de